arthurandrejozuk/ds-alurabooks-base/README.md

 To run tests, use `npm test` or `yarn test`.

+## Having errors using commands

+It's more likely to have some errors depending of the node version that you may be using, so try running this command first export

+`NODE_OPTIONS=--openssl-legacy-provider`

 ## Configuration

 Code quality is set up for you with `prettier`, `husky`, and `lint-staged`.
 Adjust the respective fields in `package.json` accordingly.